China launches crackdown on 'terrorist activities' after attack

 Exiles and rights groups say the real cause of the unrest in Xinjiang is China's heavy-handed policies, including curbs on Islam and the culture of Uighurs, Muslims who speak a Turkic language.

-The Uighurs have long complained of official discrimination in favour of the Han people, China's majority ethnic group.
+The Uighurs have long complained of official discrimination in favor of the Han people, China's majority ethnic group.

 Residents said the morning market, where the attack occurred, was frequented mainly by Han Chinese customers, though many of the vendors were Uighurs.